 In mild cases, antibiotics are recommended.
 In severe cases, surgery is often required.

-I have frequently asked questions about Diverticulitis back pain.
+Frequently asked questions about Diverticulitis back pain.

 Q: What causes diverticulitis?